 Directions can be obtained for each building which has a known location.
 (This requires access to the internet.)
 At the top right of the page for a building is a Directions button and touching that provides directions to the building.

 There are a couple of other ways to navigate around the application starting from a building page.
 At the bottom of the page, after the description, is a list of up to 10 nearby buildings (if there are any within 100 miles).
 Touching any of the arrow buttons goes to that building.

 In addition, if the building page has been arrived at from all but the Map page, then the photo also has buttons at the left and right, which can be used to go to the "previous" and "next" buildings.

 With Location navigation, the "next" building is the next building in the same city, or the first building in the next city if there are no more buildings in the original city, or the first building in the first city in the next state, if there are no more buildings in the original state.
 And similarly for the "previous" building.

 With Date navigation, the "next" building is the next building by date, and similarly for the "previous" building.

-With Index navigation, the "next" building is the next building by Storrer code or by name, dependent on how the index is sorted, and similarly for the "previous" building.
+With Index navigation, the "next" building is the next building by Storrer code, and similarly for the "previous" building.
 This respects any filtering by a search term, and so if there is only one building that matches the search term then the "previous" and "next" buttons are not there.